Yahapi/yahapi/pages/home.md

         "items": { "href": "https://api.example.com/orders/43983/items" }
     },
     "meta": {
-    	"retrieved_on": "2014-08-06T11:38:24.162Z"
+    	"retrievedOn": "2014-08-06T11:38:24.162Z"
 	 }
 }
 ```

-In this example no properties were changed or moved, they were only added.
-Also none of the new properties are mandatory allowing you to gradually migrate your existing API to Yahapi or just use the parts you need/like.
+In this example no properties were changed or moved, nor are any of them mandatory.
+This allows you to gradually migrate your existing API to Yahapi or just use the parts you need/like.

 Yahapi uses three reserved top-level keywords: `type`, `links` and `meta`.

 * **Type** identifies the object as a resource (e.g. `order`) or as an embedded resource (e.g. `orderItem`) and tells the client how to process that resource.
-* **Links** is a collection of url's that may be of interest to the client.
+* **Links** is a collection of url's related to the resource that may be of interest to the client.
-* **Meta** contains any meta-information about the resource, for example pagination.
+* **Meta** contains any meta-information about the resource and is used primarily for pagination.

 # Why Yet Another Hypermedia type?